IEAWindTask37/IEA-10.0-198-RWT/README.md

     Url ={https://www.nrel.gov/docs/fy19osti/73492.pdf},
 	Year = {2019}}

+The Orcina team have created a model of the IEA-10.0-198-RWT using OrcaFlex.
+The model is publicly available at this link [OrcaFlex implementation](https://www.orcina.com/resources/examples/?key=k) and can be loaded in the [demo version of OrcaFlex](https://www.orcina.com/orcaflex/demo/).
+The included PDF document provides further details about the model.

-For questions, please ask to Pietro Bortolotti (pietro.bortolotti@nrel.gov)
+For questions not answered here, please ask to Pietro Bortolotti (pietro.bortolotti@nrel.gov)